You are here

 Does this program apply to me?

-MACRA applies to all physicians and other clinicians who participate in Medicare Part B.
+MACRA applies to all physicians and other certain other types of clinicians (nurse practitioners, physician assistants, certified registered nurse anesthetists, and clinical nurse specialists) who participate in Medicare Part B, unless they meet one of the exclusion criteria.

 There are three groups of physicians and other clinicians who will not be subject to MIPS: